Table of Contents

 Endymion was so handsome that the moon goddess Selene fell in love with him.
 According to one version, to be able to keep him forever young and thus preserve his beauty, Selene asked Zeus or, in some tales, cast a spell herself, to grant Endymion eternal sleep.
 Zeus granted Selene’s wish, and she came down to earth every night to be with Endymion.
 Selene and Endymion gave birth to fifty daughters, who were collectively called the Menai.
 The Menai became lunar goddesses and represented each lunar month of the Greek calendar.

 Endymion and Hypnos

 While most narratives speak of the love between Endymion and Selene, there’s a lesser known story involving Hypnos.
-In this account, Hypnos, the god of sleep, fell in love with Endymion’s beauty, and granted him with eternal slumber.
-Hypnos made Endymion sleep with his eyes open, in order to admire his loveliness.
+In this account, Hypnos, the god of sleep, fell in love with Endymion’s beauty, and granted him eternal slumber.
+Hypnos made Endymion sleep with his eyes open, so that he could continue to admire his beauty.

 The Death of Endymion

-Endymion and the Moon Goddesses (Selene, Artemis and Diana)
+Endymion and Moon Goddesses (Selene, Artemis and Diana)

-Selene is the Titan goddess of the moon and is pre-Olympian.
-She is regarded as the personification of the moon.
+Selene is the pre-Olympian Titan goddess of the moon, and was regarded as the personification of the moon.
 When the Olympian gods became prominent, it was natural that many of the older myths were transferred to these newer gods.

 The Greek goddess Artemis was the Olympian god connected to the moon, but because she was a virgin and was strongly associated with chastity, the Endymion myth didn’t become a part of her story.
 It would not have made sense for her to be connected to a romantic myth.
 This is probably why the myth wasn’t transferred into the later pantheon, and he continued to be associated with Selene.

 Cultural Representations of Endymion